 Most Americans make up an “exhausted majority” whose views aren’t represented either by the orthodox left or the far right.

 So surmised Ben Kawaller in a succinct piece in the Free Press.
-He is beginning a national road trip to find out -- boots-on-the-ground -- whether we are really polarized and if so, how badly.
+He was launching a national road trip to find out -- boots-on-the-ground -- whether we are really polarized and if so, how badly.
 I dare to believe he is right: that we are not as deeply polarized as we fear.

 It brought to mind one of the finest people I know.
 I grew up in the hinterlands, "flyover country" as it is often called, a term that is surely not intended to be derisive or dismissive, but is in fact those very things.
 My beloved Kansas comprises all that makes a nation survive: farms, and all the folk, communities and values adjacent.
 These are people in the very throes of life, very little provided artificially, a way of life known as "rural."
 And too many outsiders have little idea what that entails.
 They just fly over it.